Overview

 Limited built-in monitoring and analytics

 Monitoring and analytics are crucial aspects of API testing and development.
 They provide insights into the performance, usage, and potential issues of your APIs.
 However, MockServer provides limited built-in monitoring and analytics features, as seen with the /verify endpoint from earlier.
+This limitation might affect interactions with a web server serving static resources like HTML, CSS, and JavaScript, which are essential for single page applications utilizing AJAX calls.

 While MockServer does log all interactions, including setting up expectations, matching expectations, clearing expectations, and verifying requests, these logs might not be sufficient for deeper analysis or long-term monitoring.
 For example, you might want to monitor the rate of specific types of requests, track response times over time, or analyze usage trends for capacity planning.
 These advanced analytics capabilities are not natively available in MockServer.